 3. Loan from Organisations allowed for claiming Deduction

-Deduction under Section 80E is allowed only if the Education Loan is taken from any Financial Institution or approved Charitable Institution.
+Deduction under Section 80E is allowed only if the Education Loan is taken from any Registered Financial Institution in India or approved Charitable Institution in India.
 Education Loans taken from Relatives or Friends do not qualify for deduction under this Section and only Loans taken from any Financial Institution or approved Charitable Institution are allowed to be claimed as Deduction under this Section.
+Education Loan taken from any Financial Institution outside India would also not be allowed to be claimed as a deduction.

 4. Period of Deduction